 A rock filter dam is a stone embankment designed to help capture sediment in natural or constructed drainageways on construction sites.
-This practice can be used as a fore bay to a sediment basin to help capture coarser particles of sediment.
-It is usually located so that it intercepts runoff primarily from disturbed areas, is accessible for periodic sediment removal and does not interfere with construction activities
+This practice can be used as a forebay to a sediment basin to help capture coarser particles of sediment.

 - Site Preparation

 - Rock Placement

 - Erosion and Sediment Control

 - Construction Verification

+- Maintenance